 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Studio Canal utilize a linear PCM mono track at 1152 kbps.
-It is clear, flat but has minor punch.
+It is clear, flat but has minor punch sounding tinny with some echo - it can be a bit irritating.
 Don Banks (The Evil of Frankenstein, The Mummy's Shroud, The Reptile) score adds to the historical Russian village atmosphere and benefits from the lossless transfer.
 There are optional English subtitles and my Oppo has identified it as being a region 'B'-locked.

 Studio Canal add the commentary from the US DVD of a few years back featuring Christopher Lee, Barbara Shelley, Francis Matthews & Suzan Farmer - light, a group affair with some interesting reminiscences.
 More appealing are two brand new documentaries: 'Tall Stories: The Making of Rasputin the Mad Monk' runs just shy of 25-minutes with Hammer historians Denis Meikle and Jonathan Rigby as well as Andrew Cook author of To Kill Rasputin: The Life and Death of Grigori Rasputin.
 'Brought to Book: Hammer Novelisations' is 15-minutes of looking at the paperback adaption initially seen as films.
 There is also another World of Hammer Episode 'Costumers' running about 25-minutes and looking at the wardrobe of various productions.
 There is a running gallery of posters and stills and the dual-format package contains a DVD of the feature.